If you have a large infestation of mice, here’s the ultimate bucket mousetrap, the most effective homemade mouse trap.

 peanut butter or cheese (bait)

 Drill holes in the top of the bucket, one on each side.
 You’ll want to make sure that these holes are near the top of the bucket as the mouse will climb onto the rod.
-If they’re placed too far down, the mouse will not attempt to reach the bait.
+If placed more than two inches down, the mouse will not attempt to reach the bait.

-Once you’ve placed the trap where mouse have been seen or signs of mice have been found, lean a lightweight piece of wood onto the side of the bucket.
+Once you’ve placed the trap where mice have been seen or signs of mice have been found, lean a lightweight piece of wood onto the side of the bucket.

 Here’s a video of how it works: